 Why it’s Important to Evaluate Potential Salaries

-As we’ve discussed, examining the salary of an organizational psychologist by years of experience, geographic location, industry of employment, and other factors gives you an idea of what to expect in a job offer.
+These factors give you an idea of what to expect in a job offer.
 This will help prepare you for life after graduation with a ballpark idea of how you might fare from a salary standpoint.

-But examining the salary you might earn can’t be done in a vacuum.
-It is also important to consider the cost of living in the place you will work or reside because large cities tend to have a higher cost of living compared to rural areas of the same state.
+But examining the salary you might earn as an industrial organizational psychologist can’t be done in a vacuum.
+It is also important to consider the cost of living in the place you will work or reside.
+Large cities tend to have a higher cost of living compared to rural areas of the same state.

 Understanding the answer to “How much do organizational psychologists make?” could also help you identify whether or not a salary offer is fair.
 Accepting the first job you’re offered is often not encouraged, specifically for this reason.
-Armed with this salary information, you can apply for organizational psychology jobs, understand what you might expect, and be able to compare your job offers and select the one that offers the best salary.
+Armed with this salary and labor statistics information, you can:

 B.A.
 Social Studies Education | University of Wyoming